This is part of a series of articles on games in Brussels – click here for the introduction and links to all the other articles.

 If you’re ever in Brussels, I’d highly recommend playing this game.
 It worked well for four enthusiasts but above that number, I think you’d start to feel a bit crowded.

 That’s all on Escape Prod – want to read more about Brussels games?
-Click here to head back to the main Edinburgh page.
+Click here to head back to the main Brussels page.

 Full disclosure: We weren’t charged for these tickets.
 That doesn’t influence the review – you can read more on the About page.